gryzzly/mishareyzlin.com/content/notes/front-end-developer-israel-survey.md

 Date: 30 October 2011
+Scripts: jquery-1.5.2.min.js, d3.v1.29.1.js, fe-dev-salary.js
 PageClass: salaries
-PageAction: salaries
+PageAction: salariesSurvey
-Scripts: d3, fed-salary-il

 # Front-End Developer Salary in Israel, Survey.

 Around four months ago I have chatted with a friend of mine about the current state of web development industry in Israel.
 Of course, as it is an important subject, we have also discussed the average salary offers we were both getting.
 (We are both front-end developers, that is HTML, CSS, JavaScript and all the surroundings, such as templating engines, web pages loading optimization, cross-browser quirks etc.) Well, two heads are good, but 50 heads are better.

 So I have conducted a little survey with a short set of questions (I know it's not too comprehensive, but it was put together rather quick).

 These are the questions that were asked: